Differential KO-theory: constructions, computations, and applications: The Atiyah-Hirzebruch spectral sequence

 \begin{corollary}[Classes contributing to denominators] Suppose the order of the $p$-primary component $H^{4k}(M;\ZZ)_p$ is $p^{2r}$ and suppose $P^{2r}:H^{4k}(M;\ZZ/p)\to H^{4k+4r(p-1)}(M;\ZZ/p)$ is nonvanishing for all classes in the image of the mod $p$ reduction and has image in the mod $p$ reduction.
 Then any class $x\in H^{4k}(M;\ZZ)_p$ of order $p^{2r}$ contributes a copy of $p$ to the product in the denominator of ${\rm Ph}_{4k+4r(p-1)}(\xi)$ for some vector bundle $\xi$. \end{corollary} \theproof The element $p^{2r-1}x$ is $p$-torsion since the order is $p^{2r}$.
 Moreover, $\rho_p(x)\neq 0$ since otherwise, $x=py$ for some $y$ and $p^{2r-1}x=p^{2r}y=0$.
 Since $P^{2r}$ is nonvanishing on the image of $\rho_p$ it follows that $j_pP^{2r}(\rho_2(x))\neq 0$.
 Hence, the claim follows from Proposition \ref{p-tordfko}. \endofproof

-\begin{proposition}[Degree 8 components of the Pontrjagin character] Let $(V,\nabla)$ be a real vector bundle on $M$ and suppose all elements in the image of $\beta_{U(1)}:H^{3}(M;U(1))\to H^4(M;\ZZ)$ are divisible by $2$.
-Assume also that $H^1(M;\ZZ/2)\cong H^2(M;\ZZ/2)\cong 0$. \footnote{This assumption is probably not necessary, as we expect the differentials $d_6$ and $d_7$ to be given by Steenrod squares of degree exceeding $1$ and $2$.
-However, since we have not computed these differentials, we will add this condition to ensure that they vanish.} Then the degree 8 component of the Pontrjagin character form ${\rm Ph}(\mathcal{F}_{\nabla})_8$ must integrate to an integer on cycles.
-Moreover, any differential form of degree $8$ which integrates to an integer on cycles is the degree 8 component of a Pontrjagin character form. \end{proposition} \theproof Note that the differentials can be labeled schematically as $d_{i}^{{\rm right}, {\rm down}}$, whose effect on the grid is to move to the right by $i$ and downwards by $i-1$.
-From this we see that the only nonzero differentials which can have target in bidegree $(8,-7)$ are $d_5$, $d_6$ and $d_7$.
-The differentials $d^{2,-2}_6$ and $d^{1,-1}_7$ vanish since $H^1(M;\ZZ/2)\cong H^2(M;\ZZ/2)\cong 0$.
-By Proposition \ref{diff-Ko-ahss}, we have the formula
+\begin{proposition}[Degree 8 components of the Pontrjagin character] Let $(V,\nabla)$ be a real vector bundle on a compact (orientable) 8-manifold $M$.
+Suppose all elements in the image of $\beta_{U(1)}:H^{3}(M;U(1))\to H^4(M;\ZZ)$ are divisible by $2$.
+Assume also that $H^1(M;\ZZ/2)\cong H^2(M;\ZZ/2)\cong 0$ \footnote{This assumption is probably not necessary, as we expect the differentials $d_6$ and $d_7$ to be given by Steenrod squares of degree exceeding $1$ and $2$.
+However, since we have not computed these differentials, we will add this condition to ensure that they vanish.}.
+Then